- Solar advice hub

 How does a solar panel inverter work?

-What are the two types of solar panel inverter?
+What are the types of solar panel inverter?

 The two main types of inverter are string inverters and microinverters.

-Certified installers will be able to fit either kind – or both – with ease.
+Certified installers will be able to fit both kinds with ease.

-Let's go run through what sets the two types apart, and how you should choose the right one for your solar panels.
+Let's run through what sets the two types apart, and how to choose the right one for your solar panels.

 However, one downside of a string inverter is that if one panel is underperforming, it affects the overall output of all the others connected to it.

-To get around this issue – or if you have more than 12 solar panels in your system – your installer can fit more than one string inverter.
-Three is usually the maximum for residential properties, as this is typically enough for 36 panels.
+Your installer may use optimisers or microinverters to solve this issue – or if you have more than 12 solar panels in your system, they will probably fit more than one string inverter.

 A microinverter is a smaller, more technologically advanced alternative to a string inverter.
 Each solar panel in your system will get its own microinverter, which allows for the individual conversion of DC to AC on a per-panel basis.